 As such, the dark web can be both beneficial and dangerous at the same time.
 Because it is helpful in multiple ways, the US government does not want to shut it down.
 Even if they did, they would have to try to shut it down in its entirety and get the compliance and cooperation of dozens of countries that have no interest in cooperating with the US.
 What national authorities are able to do is cooperate to close down certain sites and hold their owners, administrators, users etc. accountable.
 Often when a dark web site does get closed down, multiple agencies have worked together to make that happen.
 For example, if the US department of Justice wants to shut down a Dutch marijuana-selling dark market, that would require the cooperation of the Dutch police, Europol, and possibly a number of other agencies and authorities.
 The following image showcases the number of agencies involved with seizing 1 dark market.

+Taking down this particular website required the cooperation of at least ten different agencies from at least four different countries.
 The fact that all of these agencies had to cooperate to bring down this site shows how tricky it can be to take down parts of the dark web, let alone the entire dark web.

 Accessing the Dark Web

 If you want to visit the dark web you need to keep in mind that this can be dangerous if you do not take the right precausions.
 To go on the dark web in the safest possible way we have created a guide full of tips and tricks.
 Below you will find a slimmed down version of this guide with the bare essentials.
 However, it is good to remember that the following steps will keep you relatively safe but in no way completely anonymous.

 - Install a VPN (we suggest NordVPN) on your device and switch it on

 - Make sure you’ve got up-to-date antivirus software on your device